-TO SIR JOHN STRACHEY, K.C.S.I.
+TO SIR JOHN STRACHEY, K.C.S.I. &c. &c. &c.

-My dear Strachey,
+My Dear Strachey,

 I dedicate this book to you for three reasons: First, as an expression of strong personal regard, and of deep gratitude for great kindness, all the more valuable because it resembled that which I received from everyone with whom I had any relations in India.